juandpinto/thesis-manuscript/source/13_results.md

 This script in its entirety is found in [Appendix B.2](#appendix-b.2).
 It uses an imported Python wrapper for the API, written by [Derrick Gilland](https://github.com/dgilland), which can be found at <https://github.com/dgilland/omdb.py>.
 This package can be installed through PIP by entering `pip install omdb` into the command line.<!-- I need to have a small section or at least a footnote that explains the level of knowledge of Python required to use my scripts -->

 For practical purposes, the script requires one to enter a specific year (or, more accurately, corpus folder name).
 If desired, an asterisk can act as wildcard: `python OMDb-fetch.py 1988` will fetch data for movies from 1988, while `python OMDb-fetch.py 198*` will do it for all movies in the 1980s.
 In order to fetch data for all movies in the database at once, use `python OMDb-fetch.py *`.
 I don't recommend this, however, since it may overload the server and cause the script to time out.

+I also found that, unfortunately, OMDb does not contain every movie in its database.
+However, these mystery movies were few.

 The script begins by creating a list of all movie directory paths for the desired year.